MetaFam/TheGame/docs/resources/alignment2021.md

 -   Houses up to 33 people
 -   Has 3 pools and a jacuzzi
--   A gym, a small golf and volleyball court
+-   A gym, small golf, and volleyball court
 -   Optional professional cook

 The compound is a part of a small village, with offers for accommodating probably 50-100 other people.